|

 a mother of two small children and a murderer whose victim was probably seen by

-most people as not entirely blameless.
+most people as far from blameless.
 Her crime could hardly be described as

 "evil," a subjective concept admittedly, but a very important one in